Bealby/grandpas-pocket-watch-shop/TESTING.md

 ### Agile User Stories

+- Throughout the build process `Agile User Strories` were continually monitored to ensure the Website fulfilled the requirements for both registered users and non registered users.

+  With the Website's structure in place and testing complete, the Agile User Stories have been satisifed.

+  User's are able to view products, add to basket, checkout and complete a payment.
+They also have access to their orders and CRUD functionality with their appointment bookings.

+  The Store Owner has access to Admin where they can view user profiles, user orders and appointment bookings.
+They also have full access to products and CRUD functionality to add and remove products as they wish.

 [Agile User Stories](https://github.com/Bealby/grandpas-pocket-watch-shop/blob/master/documentation/readme/user-stories.pdf)

 [Go to top](#contents)

+---

 ## Fixes

+---

 - For Web pages with `Crispy-Forms` it was found that when loading the Web page on mobile devices the page load to the section of